Boeing machinists will get ‘disappointing’ 1.2% annual bonus for 2020

 “That’s a positive thing, to reward people for their hard work,” said Holden.
 “They just failed to do that for the IAM.
 It’s disappointing.”

 “We knew it was going to be a tough year, with the 737 MAX grounding and shutting down the line as we went into the pandemic.
 All of it was out of our control,” he said.
 “We still went into work every day.
 We risked our health, working in close proximity.
-We focused on safety to to make sure we could continue to work.”
+We focused on safety to make sure we could continue to work.”

 “They should have figured out a way to adjust our bonus plan to ensure it would pay out to reward our members for their hard work,” Holden added.